School Bus Driver

 What are my daughters rights as far as getting to school on time?
 My daughter is a special needs child.
 She needs extra time to prepare in school.
 The bus driver gets her to school late almost every day.
 What can I do?
 They don't help.

-Asked by Denise about 8 years ago
+Asked by Denise over 8 years ago

 Is your daughter riding a regular education school bus?
 You can request special education school bus transportation for your child to be written into your child's IEP or 504 plan.
 If your child already has a 504 and an IEP in place then modifications to those must be made before any district will make any changes or concessions.
 Get those in place and the district should help you at least fight that battle of getting your child to school on time.
 That being said, riding the bus is a privilege not a right and therefore it is something that most districts provide because many parents do not have other options for their children to get to school.
 If your child needs extra time to prepare to be in school I do suggest that you look into alternatives such as driving her yourself in the morning times so that it is not as stressful if the other options do not work.